ilya-murzinov/ilya-murzinov.github.io/_drafts/2015-02-25-allure-csharp.markdown

  1. Web-server, for example [Nginx](http://nginx.org/)
  1. Built \*.dll assemblies with tests

-First of all, we need to install NUnit, allure-cli, JRE, Nginx and set environmental variables, for example (replace values with yours):
+First of all, we need to install NUnit, allure-cli, JRE, Nginx and set environmental variables, for example (replace these values with yours):

 {% highlight bat %}
 set ASSEMBLIES_DIR=C:\project\bin\debug